uber-node/ringpop-node/docs/architecture_design.md

 Ringpop has codified the aforementioned routing pattern in the `handleOrProxy` function:
 - returns `true` when key hashes to the "current" node and `false` otherwise.
-- returns `false` results in the request being proxied to the correct destination.
+- returns `false` and results in the request being proxied to the correct destination.
 Its usage looks like this:

 ```javascript
 var opts = {